xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT8026"/>MT8026: * is not supported when the dynamic registrar has been linked away.

 This usually indicates a bug in Xamarin.iOS, because the dynamic registrar should not be linked away if it's needed.
-Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 It's possible to force the linker to keep the dynamic registrar by adding `--optimize=-remove-dynamic-registrar` to the additional mtouch arguments in